-We take a look at how to calculate the value of a startup, the different startup valuation methods you can use, and the problems you might encounter if your numbers are too high or too low.
+We'll show you different startup valuation methods you can use and the problems you might encounter if your numbers are too high or too low.

 For example, if the market your product operates in isn’t that popular – or it’s in a popular space that’s experiencing a steep downturn – then your startup valuation is likely to be lower than companies that are experiencing the opposite situation.
 If you’ve got a smoking hot product in a hot market, you can place a higher price tag on your startup.

 There are multiple startup valuation methods you can use to establish pricing, based on the type of company and the phase of growth it’s in.
-Four of the most common startup valuation methods are listed below.
+We explain four common methods used to value private startups below.

 1. Comparable Pricing Method

 This is one of the simplest startup valuation methods.
 Find a company that’s comparable to yours (e.g. similar MRR growth, churn rates), and then use this as an anchor for your own value.
 While this isn’t incredibly accurate it can be a good starting point for early-stage valuations.

 A variation on the comparison method above, this startup valuation method is typically used by angel investors.
 By weighing up measures of success (team experience, strength of product, competition etc.) subjectively, it enables comparisons between your startup and other “average” startups in your industry and area.
 If your startup looks to have above-average qualities according to their calculations, then the chances are you’ll get a higher valuation – and become a promising investment opportunity.

 3. Discounted Cash Flow Method

 This startup valuation method approximates how much cash flow a business will produce over the long term.
 By forecasting this and calculating the expected rate of investment return, assumptions can be made about the value of a startup.
 This method isn’t the most reliable as it relies on the abilities of the analyst and the discount rate they use to take the high-risk factors of the startup into account.